matthewg42/fml/doc/howto.md

     register(scale_voltage)                # lines already exist
     register(scale_current)                # in pp_functions.py
     register(my_post_processing_function)  # Add this line for your function

-Assuming an appropriate post-processing function is already implemented, it may be called by adding a new key in the slave section of the config file named "r{register-id}_pp_fn".
-The value for this key is the name of the post-processing function to be used.

-Some post-processing functions require additional per-register parameters.
-These may be specified using a key named "r{register-id}_pp_param" with parameters passed as a comma separated list of values.

-#### Example

-To specify the post-processing function "thermister_to_celcius" for register 0 with parameters 4126, 298.15, 10000, the register should defined in the appropriate slave section of the config file as follows:

-    r0_name = Temp1
-    r0_pp_fn = thermister_to_celcius
-    r0_pp_param = 4126,298.15,10000

 How to: run in a terminal and see data coming through fml
 ---------------------------------------------------------